The Lego Movie Videogame

 The Lego Movie Videogame is a 2014 Lego-themed action-adventure video game developed by TT Fusion.
-It is a tie-in with the computer-animated film The Lego Movie, thus it follows the plot of the film and features its characters and settings.
+It is a tie-in with the computer-animated film The Lego Movie, it follows the plot of the film and features its characters and settings.

 The game was published by Warner Bros.
-Interactive Entertainment and released alongside the film in 2014 for Microsoft Windows, Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Xbox 360, and Xbox One and on 16 October 2014 for Mac OS X by Feral Interactive.
-It was also ported to Apple's App Store being released on 22 January 2015 and on Google Play it was released on 3 May 2016.
+Interactive Entertainment and released alongside the film in 2014 for Windows, Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Xbox 360, and Xbox One and on 16 October 2014 for Mac OS X by Feral Interactive.
+It was also ported to Apple's App Store on 22 January 2015, and to Google Play on 3 May 2016.

-Todd Hansen is the only actor to reprise his role from the film as Gandalf while Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson, and Morgan Freeman were credited for their archival film voices, as the cutscenes are sourced directly from the film.

 Gameplay

 Continuing the trend of gameplay from previous Lego video games by TT Games, the game puts players in control of various characters from The Lego Movie, utilizing Lego pieces to make their way through several open levels, along with footage from the film used as cutscenes.
-For the first time in the series, all environments, excluding the bonus area, are completely made out of Lego pieces.
+For the first time in the series, all environments, excluding the bonus area, are made entirely of Lego pieces.

-The game introduces two main new character types; Regular Builders and Master Builders.
-Regular Builders are unable to normally construct objects out of piles of Lego pieces and instead require instruction pages that are found throughout each level for the construction worker characters to use.
+The game introduces two main new character types: Regular Builders and Master Builders.
+Regular Builders are unable to construct objects out of piles of Lego pieces and instead require instruction pages that are found throughout each level for the construction worker characters to use.
 Using these, players follow the instructions to build objects with specific pieces like real-life Lego sets.
 Master Builders, on the other hand, have the ability to grab Lego pieces from the environment and use them to create something new.

 Other abilities include using switches as Lord Business, fixing machinery, hacking into computers, destroying gold bricks with lasers, destroying silver bricks with rockets or dynamite, starting fires, and putting out fires.

 Downloadable content

-An add-on was released for the game named "Wild West Pack".
+An add-on named the 'Wild West Pack' was released for the game.
 It included four new characters—Old Ollie, Wild Will, Sudds Backwash and Rootbeer Belle—as well as four new pants: the tornado pants, the prospector pants, the hot pants and the jack rabbit pants.